 The translational research of CRADLE comes from widening the areas in which learning is studied, improving assessments of learning, and designing processes to rapidly bring proven innovations to scale in both traditional NTU classrooms and technology enhanced courses.

-CRADLE’s Vision is driven by three thrusts of research: (i) Science of Learning; (ii) Technology Enabled (Enhance) Learning; and (iii) Learning Environments and Outcomes.
+CRADLE’s Vision is driven by three thrusts of research: (i) Science of Learning; (ii) Learning Sciences; and (iii) Future Economy and Workforce Learning.

 The outcomes of CRADLE’s research thrusts contribute to the Centre’s SEED roles and goals:

 Serve as an activity and technology incubator for researching and transforming learning in higher education

 Enhance learning by developing effective technologies and mindful learning environment and activity designs supported by empirical research

 Engage with learners, professionals, and the teaching community to identify research needs, support development opportunities, and diffuse research outcomes